 The Project is located on a small, narrow corner property that is directly adjacent to a 4-story parking garage and 12-story tower to the south.
 The size and depth of the Property adversely impacts the developable area of the Project when strictly applying the Design Guidelines.
 The goal for the Project is to find an alternative way to break down the scale of the building by utilizing the guidelines and form a human-scaled building that is creative, integrated, and connected.
-In order to design a building that is connected from bottom to top, create a base, middle, and top massing and proportion, and seamlessly integrate indoor and outdoor spaces, the

-Project is utilizing several of the recommended methods to reduce bulk and create a unique, timeless, and iconic building, including: limiting tower footprint, use of unique geometry, varying tower heights, modulating and articulating the façade, and limiting apparent face.
-Several alternative treatments are described in greater detail below.
+In order to design a building that is connected from bottom to top, create a base, middle, and top massing and proportion, and seamlessly integrate indoor and outdoor spaces, the Project is utilizing several of the recommended methods to reduce bulk and create a unique, timeless, and iconic building, including: limiting tower footprint, use of unique geometry, varying tower heights, modulating and articulating the façade, and limiting apparent face.
+The Design Advisory Panel ("DAP") provided favorable recommendations at the time of Sketch Plan, and the Applicant has advanced the design of the Project to incorporate a modified tower separation design, as described in greater detail below.